Basic Quantum Algorithms: Bernstein-Vazirani algorithm has no entanglement

 \section{Bernstein-Vazirani algorithm has no entanglement}

-The analysis of the entanglement follows at the beginning the same track used in the Deutsch-Jozsa algorithm.
-Examining the algorithm's circuit, we realize that the only operator that creates or destroys entanglement is $U_f$.Thus, it is sufficient to analyze $\ket{\psi_2}$.
-There is entanglement in the Bernstein-Vazirani algorithm if and only if $\ket{\psi_2}$ is totally or partially entangled.
+The analysis of entanglement initially follows the same approach used in the Deutsch-Jozsa algorithm.
+Examining the algorithm's circuit, we realize that the only operator that creates or destroys entanglement is $U_f$.
+Thus, it is sufficient to analyze $\ket{\psi_2}$.
+There is entanglement in the Bernstein-Vazirani algorithm if and only if $\ket{\psi_2}$ is either totally or partially entangled.
 State $\ket{\psi_2}$ is given by

 Proposition~\ref{prop:Hnx} on Page~\pageref{prop:Hnx} states that for any $s=(s_0...s_{n-1})_2$

 Then $\ket{\psi_2}$ can be written as

 which can be fully factorized as